👋 Do you also want to start using the tool locally? It's easier than you think! Get in contact to learn more.

 What kind of data does it work with?

-Example of numerical data set:
+Example of numerical dataset:

 AgeIncome...Number of carsSelected for investigation